pixel

 Camber is the base of snowboarding: you need to have an edge hold enough to drive in and out of turns, the Camber acts as a shock absorber on cars they push the wheels into the road to enhance grip.
 The camber does exactly that to the edge.
 Allowing you to drive your turns longer and release later.

-Blender Rocker:
+Blended Rocker:

 Blended Camrock:

 We added some rocker on directional boards making the camrock profile more directional.
-With a higher rocker on the nose of the board, it drives the nose up as you ride powder and with the camber set back a little you have a longer rocker nose making it float like crazy.
+With a higher rocker on the nose of the board, it drives the nose up as you ride powder and with the camber set back a little, you have a longer rocker nose making it float like crazy.

 Flatrock: